chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 It is also possible to take certain actions when a configurable number of invalid authentication attempts has occurred via HTTP basic, HTTP digest, and HTML form-based authentication.
 For example, you can lock a user account or ban an IP address if a certain number of invalid passwords have been submitted to API Gateway.
 For details, see [Authentication filters](/docs/apim_policydev/apigw_polref/authn_common/).

-For more information on setting the password policy for administrator users, see the [Configure a password policy for admin users](/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-password-policy-for-admin-users).
+For more information on setting the password policy for administrator users, see [Configure a password policy for admin users](/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-password-policy-for-admin-users).

 You can also configure password policies for [API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_admin/#enforce-password-changes) and [API Portal](/docs/apim_administration/apiportal_admin/customize_page_content/#enforce-password-policies) users.

 ## Passphrase policy

-In line with security best practices, you can configure a passphrase policy for administrator users in API Gateway Manager.
-Passphrase policy refers to the size and complexity of the passphrase as well as all the rules to manage the passphrase for nodemanagers and groups.
+In line with security best practices, you can configure a passphrase policy for API Gateway Manager admin users.
+Passphrase policy refers to the size and complexity of the passphrase as well as all the rules to manage the passphrases for nodemanagers and groups.

-For more information of setting the passphrase policy for administrators users, see the [Configure a passphrase policy for admin users](https://developmar21--axway-open-docs.netlify.app/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-passphrase-policy-for-admin-users).
+For more information of setting the passphrase policy for administrators users, see [Configure a passphrase policy for admin users](https://developmar21--axway-open-docs.netlify.app/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-passphrase-policy-for-admin-users).

 ## Default authentication account